Skip to main content

 Course Development Grants will follow the guidelines below:

-- Course preparation work must be completed during Summer 2024.
+• Course preparation work must be completed during the spring and summer of 2025.

 Kolvenbach Grants